 Siemens Bank uses a value-at-risk model, based on a variance/covariance method, to measure business risk.
 Economic capital is determined by calculating the value at risk with a confidence level of 99.95% and a risk horizon of one year.
 Operationally meaningful management of business risk in terms of net present value margin risk is not possible through a limit structure; therefore, the Management Board manages this risk on a bank-wide level.
-In the past fiscal year, capital requirements for this risk fell from $\notin$ 121.7 million to $\notin$ 101.7 million.
-The change was mainly due to lower interest rate and FX volatilities, in particular for the USD and GBP yield curves and the EUR/GBP exchange rate.
+In the past fiscal year, capital requirements for this risk increased from €101.7 million to €156.7 million.
+The change was mainly due to higher interest rate and FX volatilities, in particular for the USD and GBP yield curves and the EUR/GBP exchange rate.